UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/the-scattering.md

   While some, especially proponents of Milei, say that the Argentine economy is better than ever before, it’s still unlikely  for those who have moved away to return.
 The country experienced three hyperinflations during the 20th century and had the highest inflation rate in the world in 2023.
 This crisis is by no means finite.

   Sofia’s granddaughter, who bears her name, wants to leave and isn’t thinking twice about it.
-She’s planning to moveto Spain and says it won’t splinter any of her familial bonds because of the number of family members who have chosen to leave before her.
+She’s planning to move to Spain and says it won’t splinter any of her familial bonds because of the number of family members who have chosen to leave before her.

   As his mother talks, Jorge’s eyebrows bunch up and raise, following his mother’s utterance of every word.
 He follows her, but she only follows herself—a matriarch to her core.
 Jorge visits with his mother and drives her around, her sitting in the back of his tiny black car.